HoangAn0112/classifer-field-road/README.md

 Hyperparameter choosing: Epoch: With a small dataset, to be cautious about overfitting I start with a relatively small number of epochs (10-20) and monitor the model's performance on both the training and validation sets, stop when validation performance plateaus (around 10).
 Learning rate: small (1.0e-4) to avoid converging to suboptimal solutions, for example, only guess one label (roads)

 ## Results/ Conclusion:
 Baseline: with a simple CNN architecture, the model has around 60% accuracy on test set, not much higher than random guess probability.
-This network cannot understand each class and classify well images in one of them.
+This network cannot understand each class and classify well images.

-EfficientNet achieved ~100% accuracy on test set (based on my ground truth) and it also performed well with some other outsource images (picture below).
-Resnet model also achieved ~100% accuracy on test set, but slightly less correct on outource images, however it has 3 times weight of EfficientNet model.
+`EfficientNet` achieved ~100% accuracy on test set (based on my ground truth) and it also performed well with some other additional images (picture below). `Resnet` model also achieved ~100% accuracy on test set, but slightly less correct on additional images, however it has 3 times weight of EfficientNet model.

 Test set                   |  Additional images :-------------------------:|:-------------------------:
 ![](./output/test_efficientnet.png)  |  ![](./output/add_efficientnet.png)

 In summary, the objective of creating a two-class classifier for "Field" and "Road" using a small dataset was successfully achieved through the combination of data preprocessing, weighted loss functions and transfer learning.
 The results showcase the effectiveness of leveraging state-of-the-art models like EfficientNet, even in scenarios with limited data availability.
-To go achieve a smaller/faster model for embedded system, other methods can be used like few-shot learning.
+To achieve same task with even fewer data, other methods can be used like few-shot learning.

 ## Inference
 ```